Home Insights Search & Content

 What is YMYL and why does it matter for E-E-A-T?

 YMYL stands for Your Money or Your Life.
-It refers to content categories where poor information can cause genuine harm — health, finance, legal matters, safety, and since the September 2025 Quality Rater Guidelines update, elections and civic institutions.
-Google applies its highest E-E-A-T standards to YMYL content, meaning these pages face the most rigorous scrutiny from quality raters.
+It refers to content categories where poor information can cause genuine harm health, finance, legal matters, safety, and since the September 2025 Quality Rater Guidelines update, elections and civic institutions.

 Can AI-generated content meet E-E-A-T standards?

 Google’s guidelines do not prohibit AI-generated content.
 The standard applied is quality, not method of production.
-However, the Experience dimension — first-hand, real-world engagement with the subject — is the component AI systems cannot replicate by definition.
-AI can demonstrate knowledge depth; it cannot demonstrate that it has personally managed a client portfolio, treated a patient, or run a campaign.
+However, the Experience dimension first-hand, real-world engagement with the subject is the component AI systems cannot replicate by definition.

 How long does it take to improve E-E-A-T?

 E-E-A-T improvement is cumulative.
 Author credentials, organisational transparency, and third-party recognition build over months, not weeks.
 Businesses that fully implement E-E-A-T best practices have reported SEO improvements at a meaningfully faster rate than those that do not, but the investment horizon is strategic rather than tactical.
-Treat it as infrastructure, not a campaign.

 What is the most important component of E-E-A-T?

 Trust, without qualification.
 Google’s Quality Rater Guidelines state explicitly: “Trust is the most important member of the E-E-A-T family because untrustworthy pages have low E-E-A-T no matter how Experienced, Expert, or Authoritative they may seem” (Google Search Quality Rater Guidelines, September 2025).
-A credentialled author publishing inaccurate or deceptive content still fails Google’s quality threshold.

 Conclusion

-E-E-A-T is not a checklist to complete before a content audit.
 It is a reflection of how your business builds and presents its credibility online.
-Google updated this framework in December 2022 to demand real-world experience — not just demonstrated knowledge.
+Google updated this framework in December 2022 to demand real-world experience not just demonstrated knowledge.
 It updated the Quality Rater Guidelines again in September 2025 to extend that scrutiny to AI Overviews and civic content.
-The direction is consistent: Google is building systems that reward genuine authority and penalise its simulation.

 For business leaders, the strategic question is not “how do we optimise for E-E-A-T?”
 It is “how do we make the expertise and experience that already exists in our organisation visible, attributable, and verifiable online?”
 Author bios, original research, transparent organisational information, and earned third-party recognition are not SEO tactics.
-They are the digital expression of business credibility.
-E-E-A-T is simply Google’s method of checking whether that credibility is real.

 Sources